 Also case note here.
 He successfully prosecuted an application for a solicitor to cease acting in a Part IV application: O’Loughlin v Arnott & Anor VSC 416 (3 September 2014)

 See Commbar articles here and here.
 In this decision his cross examination of the Defendant resulted in the Defendant being referred to the Australian Taxation Office and Centrelink: Brimelow v Alampi VSC 135 (8 April 2016)

-The decision in which his application for the definition of step-child to include children of biological parent and de-facto in Bail v Scott-Mackenzie VSC 563 (20 September 2016) has been appealed to the Court of Appeal see here: Scott-Mackenzie v Bail VSCA 108 (10 May 2017)
+The decision in which his application for the definition of step-child to include children of biological parent and de-facto in Bail v Scott-Mackenzie VSC 563 (20 September 2016) has been upheld by the Court of Appeal see here: Scott-Mackenzie v Bail VSCA 108 (10 May 2017)